ragingwind/cspify/readme.md

 # cspify

-> Utility for Polymer, extract to external script file from embedded javascript code installed at bower path.
+> Utility for Polymer, To avoid CSP issue. extract to external script file from embedded javascript code installed at bower path.

 ## What for ?